This Film Is Not Yet Rated: Reception

-On review aggregator website Rotten Tomatoes, the film has a "Certified Fresh" approval rating of 84% based on 118 reviews, and an average rating of 7.20; the critics consensus calls it: "A fascinating and entertaining film that will open many eyes to the often-questioned tactics of the MPAA and their ratings system."
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 84% based on 115 reviews, with an average rating of 7.2/10.
+The critical consensus reads: "A fascinating and entertaining film that will open many eyes to the often-questioned tactics of the MPAA and their ratings system."
 On Metacritic the film has a score of 75 based on reviews from 33 critics.

-At Sundance, the film received a standing ovation and a wave of favorable coverage by major publications.
-The magazines Rolling Stone ("terrific...indispensable"), Entertainment Weekly ("irresistible"), and USA Today ("rated R for raves"), as well as journalists such as Roger Ebert ("devastating") and Film Comments Gavin Smith ("incisive") praised the film for its novel techniques and unprecedented revelations that dispute longstanding MPAA statements about the ratings system.
+The film received a wave of favorable coverage by major publications.
+The magazines Rolling Stone ("terrific ... indispensable"), Entertainment Weekly ("irresistible"), and USA Today ("rated R for raves"), as well as critics such as Roger Ebert ("devastating") and Slates Dana Stevens ("matter-of-factly presented, and thoroughly entertaining") praised the film for its novel techniques and unprecedented revelations that dispute longstanding MPAA statements about the ratings system.

 Some critics disliked the film.
 David Poland of Movie City News wrote: "Even though it speaks to a subject I think is very important—the failures of the rating system and, specifically the NC-17—the tough, smart research just isn't in the film."
-Boxoffice, a magazine dedicated to the financial side of movie exhibition, wrote that This Film Is Not Yet Rated only made a passing mention to the National Association of Theatre Owners (NATO), which was a co-founder of the ratings system (the focus of the film was on the MPAA).
-In its two-part essay, Boxoffice also called the documentary "willfully distorted."